EvotecIT/OfficeIMO/README.md

 I used to use DocX library (which I co-authored) to create Word documents, but it only supports .NET Framework, and their newest community license makes the project unusuable.

+*As I am not really a developer, and I hardly know what I'm doing if you know how to help out - please do.*

+- If you see bad practice, please open and issue/submit PR.
+- If you know how to do something in OpenXML that could help this project - please open an issue/submit PR
+- If you see something that could work better - please open and issue/submit PR

 ## Examples

 ### Basic Document with few document properties and paragraph